 A highly detailed picture of the pet food sector in the UK emerges from the annual analysis of the report via Statita.com.
 From the study of the information for 2021, the British spent 9,662 on their pets compared to 3,524 in 2005 (in a million GBP).

-Since 2005, the pet food market for dogs and cats has shown an increase in total turnover of 174%.
-The pet food market has continuously grown steadily over the last 15 years.
-Suffice it to say, the origins of pet food more than tripled its turnover from £3,794 million to £9,662 million between 2007-2021.
+Since 2005, the total turnover of the pet food market for dogs and cats has increased by 174%.
+The market has grown steadily over the last 15 years.
+Between 2007 and 2021, the origins of pet food more than tripled their turnover from £3,794 million to £9,662 million.

-As we have repeated several times on this site, pets are now considered family members, and there is an increased focus on products for them.
+As we have repeatedly stated on this site, pets are now considered family members, and there is an increased focus on products for them.

 27% of UK pet owners make their own pet food from scratch/leftovers.